 \subsubsection{Optimality of the $\eta$-NE}

-Probably the most interesting observation regarding Theorem \ref{thm1}, Theorem \ref{thm2}, and Theorem~\ref{thm3} is that some of the sum-rate optimal triples $(R_1, R_2, B)$ given a minimum energy-rate $b$ required at the EH are achievable at an $\eta$-NE.
-These $\eta$-NE sum-rate optimal triplets are Pareto optimal points of the information-energy capacity region $\set{E}_b(\SNR_{11},\SNR_{12},\SNR_{21},\SNR_{22})$.
-This suggests that, under the assumption that the players are able to properly choose the operating $\eta$-NE for instance via learning algorithms, there is no loss of performance in the decentralized SEIT case with respect to the fully centralized SEIT case.
+The most interesting observation regarding Theorem \ref{thm1}, Theorem~\ref{thm2}, and Theorem~\ref{thm3} is that some of the sum-rate optimal tuples $(R_1,\dots,R_K, B)$ given a minimum energy-rate $b$ required at the EH are achievable at an $\eta$-NE.
+These $\eta$-NE sum-rate optimal tuples are Pareto optimal points of the information-energy capacity region $\set{E}(K,b)$.
+This suggests that, under the assumption that the players are able to properly choose the operating $\eta$-NE, for instance via learning algorithms, there is no loss of performance in the decentralized SIET case in comparison to the fully centralized SIET case.